Jews in punk rock: Israeli punk rock

-Punk and its subgenres have been present in the wider Israeli rock scene to various degrees over the decades.
+Punk and its subgenres have been present in the wider Israeli rock scene to various degrees since the late 1970s.
 For his 1978 debut album Plonter, Israeli rock musician Rami Fortis drew on a punk rock sound influenced by The Clash, Sex Pistols, Iggy Pop, and Ramones that was uncommon in Israel at the time; while the album was not a commercial success upon release, it has since been regarded as an influential cult album and Fortis himself as a pioneer of Israeli punk rock.
+The band Cholera, formed in Jerusalem in 1982, is generally considered to be one of the country's first punk bands.

 In the 1980s and early 1990s, many of Israel's prominent alternative rock acts drew from punk, new wave and post-punk, including artists like HaClique, Mashina, Minimal Compact, Berry Sakharof, and Aviv Geffen.
 Additionally during this time, the band Zikney Tzfat on their 1992 debut album exhibited a grunge/noise punk sound influenced by Killdozer and Butthole Surfers, while Shabak Samech performed a punk-inflected hip hop sound similar to the Beastie Boys and Rage Against the Machine.

 A small but tight-knit Israeli punk scene emerged between 1992 and 1996 in Tel Aviv, Haifa, and Jerusalem.
 The most successful of the scene was Useless ID, who gained international attention in 1999 after recording a split album with The Ataris for Kung Fu Records, a song from which was featured on the Fat Wreck Chords compilation Short Music for Short People.